MOUNTAIN STANDARD POODLE

 A good set of scissors, especially are important to have if doing your own grooming.

 Keep in mind that, as with most things, you get what you pay for.
 You will most likely be able to tell the difference between a $5- pair of scissors and a $100- pair of scissors.
 If you aren't sure if you want to do your own grooming get the cheaper ones and try it out.
 If you like it then get the higher quality ones later!

 As with most of the items listed on this page, you don't have to have it, but they are things we have found to be handy.

-If you plan on doing most or all of your own grooming a dryer is very useful.
+If you plan on doing most or all of your own grooming a is very useful.

-This one is handy because it has a rolling stand and you can easily convert it to a hands-free dryer.
+Some are handy because they have a rolling stand and you can easily convert it to a hands-free dryer.